olutosin007/ezihub/docs/01-branding-and-styling/06-temp-disabled-items.md

-# Temporarily Disabled Items - EziHub Website MVP
+# Temporarily Disabled Items - ézíhub Website MVP

 ## Overview

-This document catalogs all elements that have been temporarily disabled for the MVP launch of the EziHub website.
+This document catalogs all elements that have been temporarily disabled for the MVP launch of the ézíhub website.
 These items are hidden but can be easily re-enabled when needed.

 **Last Updated**: January 2025
 **Status**: MVP Launch Ready